This event has been postponed and will be rescheduled at a later date

 McKenzie Wark and Legacy Russell: Culture That Loves Us has been postponed for a later date.

-Writers McKenzie Wark and Legacy Russell, winners of the 2019 Thoma Foundation Arts Writing Awards in Digital Art, come together for a generative conversation about the impact of the digital age on the body, transness and queerness, and contemporary art.
+Writers McKenzie Wark and Legacy Russell, winners of the 2019 Thoma Foundation Arts Writing Awards in Digital Art, come together for a screening and generative conversation about the impact of the digital age on the body, transness and queerness, and contemporary art.
 Borrowing the title of their exchange from artist E. Jane’s NOPE (a manifesto) (2016), Wark and Russell screen and discuss E. Jane’s artwork in relation to works by Juliana Huxtable and other media practitioners who are transforming the arenas of art and identity.
 Wark’s pioneering writing on media and the internet include A Hacker Manifesto (Harvard, 2004), Gamer Theory (Harvard, 2007), and Capital Is Dead: Is This Something Worse?
 (Verso, 2019).
 Russell is associate curator of exhibitions at the Studio Museum in Harlem, New York.
 Her first book GLITCH FEMINISM is forthcoming from Verso Books.

 2015–20, multiple directors, multiple countries, multiple formats, ca 60 minutes followed by audience discussion.